tensorpack/tensorpack/docs/tutorial/callback.md

                'val-error-top1')
   ],
   extra_callbacks=[    # these callbacks are enabled by default already
-    # maintain and summarize moving average of some tensors (e.g. training loss, training error)
+    # maintain and summarize moving average of some tensors defined in the model (e.g. training loss, training error)
     MovingAverageSummary(),
     # draw a nice progress bar
     ProgressBar(),
     # run `tf.summary.merge_all` and save results every epoch
     MergeAllSummaries(),
   ]
 )
 ```